 Of all marketers, affiliate marketers have some of the best reasons to do email marketing Affiliates are most likely to get penalized by Google.
 They’re also the ones who don’t have buyer information, and so they often don’t end up building a list or database of buyers.

 Email can help with all of that.
-If you’re an affiliate, now is the time to start building your business in a way that lasts.
-To help you do this, we’ve compiled this list of 11 best email marketing tips for affiliates:
+If you’re in affiliate marketing, now is the time to start building your business in a way that lasts.
+To help you do this, we’ve compiled this list of 11 best email marketing tips for affiliates.

 This is the #1 mistake affiliates make with email marketing.
 While it’s great to have a list to sell to, you don’t want to be selling all the time.
 Break up the stream of email sales offers with some content.
 Aim for about an 80/20 split.
 That would be four straight emails that give great content to your reader and then one email of take, which is the selling part.